waikato-datamining/adams-website/pages/download/docker.rst

    adams-ml-app-exec \
      -headless true \
      -clean-up true \
+     -force-exit true \
      -i /workspace/adams-weka-build_classifier.flow

 Since we are working in a *headless* environment, i.e., one without a user interface, all input/output occurs in the terminal.

-**NB:** When using webservices, you might have to add the `-force-exit true` option to the command-line to terminate any lingering threads once the flow has finished.
+**NB:** Webservices or some user-interface related operations can leave some lingering threads which prevent the flow from exiting properly.
+Therefore, we are using the `-force-exit true` option to terminate any potential lingering threads once the flow has finished.

 Local X-Server